 Soft Tissue Grafting

 Ask North Hills Family Dental if our services are right for you

 The grafting procedure itself will generally be performed under local anesthetic, but this will depend on the size of the areas receiving grafts.
 A small incision will be made at the site in order to create a small pocket.
 An incision is made in this pocket, and the donor tissue is placed between the two sections of this area.
 Tissue-stimulating proteins that promote natural tissue growth and healing may be applied to the site before suturing.
 Finally, the wound site will be sutured to prevent shifting, and protective surgical material will be placed to protect the sensitive area.
-Gum uniformity and substantial healing will take place in the first six weeks after the procedure.

-To learn more about soft tissue grafting, contact North Hills Family Dental at 412-364-1477.
+To learn more about our Pittsburgh gum grafting services, contact North Hills Family Dental at 412-364-1477 to schedule an appointment!